frtheatelier/perfect-n/README.md

-# is-n-perfect
+# Project Details

-a web app to determine if a number is perfect
+it checks whether a number is a perfect number.
+It also displays the factors of the number entered.